Donica Merriman

 Donica Merriman is a retired American track and field athlete competing in hurdling.
 In 2001, she reached the semi-finals in the women's 100 metres hurdles at the 2001 World Championships in Athletics in Edmonton, Canada.

+Competing for the Ohio State Buckeyes track and field team, Merriman won the 2001 NCAA Division I Outdoor Track and Field Championships in the 100 metres hurdles.
+She was the first Ohio State Buckeyes women's athlete to win an outdoor national championship.